microsoft/onefuzz/src/agent/coverage/README.md

 is serializable via the `CoberturaCoverage::to_string()` method.
 The conversion defined in the `cobertura` module emits Cobertura designed to produce sensible HTML reports when consumed by the ReportGenerator project.

+## FAQ

+1 _My Linux target uses dynamic linking or loading and has zero coverage info for shared libraries._

+Make sure that your target shared libraries were compiled with debuginfo.
+If not, no coverage will be measured for them at all.
+If coverage locations are defined, but never reached, the shared libraries may not be found by the dynamic linker/loader at runtime.
+This is an issue with your command invocation.
+You can debug this with the `record` tool's `--dump-stdio` tool.
+A typical fix is to include the directories of non-system shared libraries in the `LD_LIBRARY_PATH` environment variable.

+2 _Coverage is being recorded generally, but the branches of `switch` statements don't seem reachable._

+Please report your case to the OneFuzz team.
+Large `switch` statements are frequently compiled to indirect jumps via tables, and we are working to improve coverage in these cases.

+3 _I have a source line with multiple statements.
+How do I know which ones are being hit or missed?_

+Binary coverage is both ground truth and the most granular coverage format.
+The source coverage representations do not currently include column info.
+If any module offset that maps to a source line is missed, then the entire line is considered missed.
+In the future, we intend to support partial line coverage.

+4 _The source coverage reported for my target looks strange or incomplete._

+Report your case to the OneFuzz team.
+Source coverage for optimized builds can be lossy, and we are constrained by what info we get from the debuginfo.
+If possible, try recording coverage for an unoptimized build of your target, and see if the same issue occurs.
+Either way, we are always looking for edge cases we could use to drive improvements or workarounds.